Planning use classesConverting or changing your property without the need for planning consent

 |Casinos (sui generis)||D2 assembly and leisure|

-OFFICES (B1a) can change to C3 residential (subject to prior approval of flood risk, highways/transport and contamination issues).
-From 2016 this also applies to conversions of light industrial buildings and launderettes, and the rules were relaxed on demolition of office buildings.
+OFFICES (B1a) can change to C3 residential – subject to gaining ‘prior approval’ from the Local Planning Authority ( e.g. for flood risk, highways/transport and contamination issues).
+This also applies to conversions of light industrial buildings and launderettes, and the rules were relaxed on demolition of office buildings in 2016.

 Agricultural buildings under 500 sq m. can change to A1, A2, A3, B1, B8, C1 or D2.
 But ‘prior approval’ is required for buildings of 150 to 500 m2 (to assess flood risk, noise and highways impacts etc).